CodePushGo/website/src/content/blog/en/top-tools-for-debugging-ota-updates-in-capacitor.md

 ### What Makes Each Tool Stand Out?

--   **Capgo**: Ideal for small-to-medium apps, Capgo's SOLO plan includes 2,500 live updates and supports up to 500 users monthly.
+-   **CodePushGo**: Ideal for small-to-medium apps, CodePushGo's SOLO plan includes 2,500 live updates and supports up to 500 users monthly.
 It prioritizes security and compliance, making it a great choice for apps handling sensitive data.

 -   **@capawesome/capacitor-live-update**: This tool is perfect for teams on a budget.
 It offers basic bundle management and cloud support at no cost, making it a simple and affordable option for teams with straightforward update needs.